Inwydix/Inwydix/README.md

-Hi hi!
-I do stuff 🙂
+Hallo, here is where I save my projects, project related things and, well, stuff, in general 🙂

 <!---Hi hi~

 I'm Inwydix (that's the name I use online for most of my things).
 My character is an octopus alien from space who is pretty sweet and kinda clumpsy (just as myself)